IshadP/Vault/content/99-Codes/Queuing Models.md

 >[!info] We always reach steady state
 >A system will reach steady state at  t → ∞ if currently rate of arrival is > rate of service

+### Transient State:
+In this state, the operation characteristic of system are dependent on time.

+### Explosive state:
+Here arrival rate >> service rate.
+Theoretically, queue length will increase with time and can also tend to ∞.

+---

+## Designation of Queue

+M / M / 1 : N / FCFS
+A / B / S : ( d / f )

+A: Arrival pattern of units
+B: The probability distribution of service time of individual actually being served.
+S: Number of serive channels